Enga landslide — Papua New Guinea

 Above: Support activities for children affected by the Mulitaka landslide.
 Photo: Save the Children PNG

-Following an assessment of the affected areas, local authorities announced that Yambeli Ward was “totally devastated.”
+On 24 May 2024, at approximately 3am, the Maip Mulitaka (Mulitaka) District of Enga Province, Papua New Guinea, experienced a significant landslide.
+Following an assessment of the affected areas, local authorities announced that Yambeli Ward was “totally devastated”.
 Houses were buried under up to 8 metres of earth.
 Most people were asleep when the landslide occurred, raising the fatality count.
+It is estimated around 2,000 people lost their lives with around 1,400 households and 7,850 persons directly affected by the disaster.
+Power lines were cut, clean water inaccessible and the damaged roads and remote location made access difficult.
 An estimated 200 square kilometres were affected; this includes 200 metres of the main access road between the provincial capital of Wabag and the affected area, disconnecting Porgera and surrounding areas from the rest of the country.
 A further 10,000 people from surrounding villages received evacuation orders.
-Of those directly impacted by the landslide, 42% are under the age of 16.
-Over 150 structures have been destroyed, including an elementary school.
+Of those directly impacted by the landslide, 42% were under the age of 16.
+Over 150 structures were destroyed, including an elementary school.

 The AHP Response

-The response focuses on emergency food relief and longer-term food security, safe and adequate shelter, and restoration of damaged water supplies, and psychosocial support for survivors.
+The response focused on emergency food relief and longer-term food security, safe and adequate shelter, and restoration of damaged water supplies, and psychosocial support for survivors.
+AHP partners also worked alongside provincial disaster authorities to strengthen their capacity to respond.

 Previous